Charles Spencer, 9th Earl Spencer: Personal life

-The Earl Spencer has seven children from three marriages.

-On 16 September 1989, Spencer, then known by the courtesy title of Viscount Althorp, married Victoria Lockwood (born 20 April 1965).
+On 16 September 1989, Spencer, then known by the courtesy title of Viscount Althorp, married Victoria Lockwood.
+They have four children: Kitty (born 1990), Eliza and Amelia (born 1992, twins), and Louis (born 1994).
+It was reported that Spencer had an extra-marital affair with a journalist early in the marriage.
+In the spring of 1994, after the birth of their last child, he met a married South African socialite with whom he began an affair that lasted two years and five months, ending in December 1996.
 Spencer and Lockwood were divorced on 3 December 1997, with Diana's death occurring while the case was in progress.
-After the divorce, Spencer returned to the United Kingdom from Cape Town, South Africa, where Spencer and Lockwood had relocated their family in 1995 to avoid media attention.
-It was alleged that the earl had an extra-marital affair with a journalist early in the marriage.
-They have four children:
+After the divorce, Spencer returned from Cape Town, South Africa, where he and Lockwood had relocated their family in 1995 to avoid media attention.
+Spencer did not attend the weddings of his daughters Kitty and Amelia in 2021 and 2023, respectively, amid reports that his relationship with his elder children had "cooled".